pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 `get_keyword `provides the user input as topics to the PodcastGenerator.
 Additionally, the previous class is implemented to this function.
 This will provide the manual to the user when typing `h` instead of any topic.
 After the user typed in his keywords, this function will split all inputs with commas "," to prepare them for crawling through feeds.
+In addition it will check if there is an empty input and asks the user for valid input.
+Without checking this it would provide all news from RSS source.

     @staticmethod
     def get_keyword():